-This game is suitable for dogs that already know multiple tricks/commands and who are already familiar with clicker training.
+This game is suitable for dogs that already know multiple tricks/cues and who are already familiar with clicker training.

 In this game you don’t give the dog any clues about what he’s supposed to do, you just have to wait for the dog to do something.
 I didn’t have to teach Miki this game because he is always so enthusiastic when I pick up the clicker and put some kibble in my pocket that he is ready to do anything as long as he gets to eat the kibble.

-This kind of game can be really taxing on a dog so it’s really important to end the game before the dog gets too tired.
+This kind of game can be really taxing so it’s really important to end the game before the dog gets too tired.
 Miki has so high energy levels that it’s almost impossible to tire him down so I let him do about 20-25 different things when we first played this game.
-At the time he knew about 70 tricks/commands so 20-25 was about the right amount for him.
+At the time he knew about 70 tricks/cues so 20-25 was about the right amount for him.

 In this game I don’t require that Miki performs the tricks that he does perfectly because the idea behind this game is to let the dog think for himself and try out different things.